Connor McDavid’s hat trick leads Oilers over Avalanche

 The Avalanche took one-goal leads when Jost scored 4:04 into the game and Kerfoot got his 15th with just under seven minutes left in the second period.

-Strome, who was denied on a great chance earlier in the third, gave Edmonton its first lead with his first goal in 22 games with 6:42 remaining.
+Strome nearly tied it at 8:01 of the third but Varlamov slid over to get a pad on his shot.
+He banged his stick on the floor of the bench in frustration after that but then gave Edmonton its first lead with his first goal in 22 games with 6:42 remaining.

+"It's not for lack of chances, lack of effort or lack of caring.
+That's the frustrating part," said Strome, whose last goal came Dec.
+23 against Montreal.
+"You come to the rink every day and you try to get better and try to do the right things, and when things aren't going in it's kind of frustrating.
+Nice to get that one."

-NOTES: Edmonton's Leon Draisaitl had two assists. ...
+NOTES: Colorado is 24-2-2 when leading after two periods. ...
+Edmonton's Leon Draisaitl had two assists. ...
 The Avalanche recalled G Andrew Hammond from Belleville of the AHL to serve as Varlamov's backup.
 Jonathan Bernier was injured in Friday's game at Winnipeg. ...
 Edmonton G Al Montoya was scratched for the second straight game after taking a puck to the mask in practice Friday.
 Laurent Brossoit was recalled and served as Talbot's backup for the second straight game. ...
 The Avalanche assigned F A.J.
 Greer to San Antonio to make room for MacKinnon. ...
 Edmonton is 3 for 34 on the power play over the last 16 games.

 UP NEXT